risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-cockroach.md

 :::note

-Only one-dimensional arrays in RisingWave can be sinked to PostgreSQL.
+Only one-dimensional arrays in RisingWave can be sinked to CockroachDB.

 For array type, we only support `smallint`, `integer`, `bigint`, `real`, `double precision`, and `varchar` type now.